nicolasfauchereau/Auckland_Python_Workshop/README.md

 + `Scipy.ipynb`:

-  [Scipy](http://www.scipy.org)  is the second pilar of the python scientific ecosystem.
+  [Scipy](http://www.scipy.org)  is the second pillar of the python scientific ecosystem.
 Where Numpy introduces a *data structure* (the ndarray), Scipy provides a collection of efficient *scientific algorithms*.
 These are organized in *submodules*, and cover topics ranging from linear algebra to signal and image processing and optimisation (see [here](https://docs.scipy.org/doc/scipy/reference/) for list of the submodules and their dedicated tutorial).
 In this notebook we will focus on **interpolation**, and on some of the **statistical** algorithms and methods that scipy makes available.

   ​